Originally published 10/11/2007

 The two letters that I wrote – one to my mother and one to my sister – were harsh, but not unfair.
 I explained that I was tired of being unable to bring my partner to family gatherings and that it was high-time they dealt with reality.
 I wrote that I felt they were choosing their religion and their church friends over their real family members.
 I informed them both that I would no longer attend any family events until they accepted that this was who I was and this was the person that I wanted to be with.
 It was several weeks before we talked again, but things did improve.
 Today, my partner goes with me when I visit my mother and grandmother.

 I know that both of my parents love me.
-This might not have been the lifestyle that they would have wanted for their only son, but they’ve always been there for me when I needed them most.
+This might not have been the life they would have chosen for their only son, but they have always been there for me when I needed them most.
 I feel closer to my father than ever before, my mother has come to realize that life isn’t so black and white, and I’ve found a wonderful person to share my life with.
 Just imagine what I could have missed out on if I hadn’t put pen to paper all those years ago!